 Objectives and Content

-This course introduces the student to how different exogenous processes can be used to reconstruct past and present terrestrial climate and environmental changes with emphasis on Norway.
-In groups, and under supervision, the students will carry out a research project dealing with climate and environmental reconstruction in the Bergen region.
+This course introduces the student to how different exogenous processes can be used to reconstruct past and present terrestrial changes in climate, geomorphology and environment with emphasis on Norway.
+Individually, and under supervision, the student will carry out 4 theoretical tasks related to central themes of the course, and as part of a small group, and under supervision, carry out 3 field-based investigations dealing with climate and environmental reconstructions in the Bergen region.

-Based on how the ocean-atmosphere interactions are reflected in exogenic terrestrial processes and as fluctuations in the number and geographical distribution of animals and plants, the course aims to present different methods to reconstruct past and present climate and environmental changes.
+Based on how the ocean-atmosphere interactions are reflected in exogenic terrestrial processes and landforms, including sea-level fluctuations, the course aims to present different methods to reconstruct past and present climate and environmental changes.
 The course also aims to discuss possible causes for these changes.

-In connection with the research project, the students will be split into smaller groups with the purpose of developing research design, collect relevant field data, and use available scientific literature for discussing own results.
-Finally, the research project is to be presented in a written report using a professional language and disciplinary terms, and with adequate analysis, illustrations and referencing.
+In connection with the field-based investigations, the students will be split into smaller groups with the purpose of collecting relevant field data, and use available scientific literature for discussing own results.
+Finally, each field-based investigation is to be presented as a written report using a professional language and disciplinary terms, and with adequate analysis, illustrations and referencing.

 On completion of the course, the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: